Arc-Computer/arc-memory/README.md

   <a href="https://docs.arc.computer"><img src="https://img.shields.io/badge/docs-mintlify-teal" alt="Documentation"/></a>
 </p>

-*Arc is the memory layer for engineering teams — it records **why** every change was made, predicts the blast-radius of new code before you merge, and feeds that context to agents so they can handle long-range refactors safely.*
+*Arc Memory is a bi-temporal knowledge graph for code that captures the **why** behind every change, predicts impact before you merge, and enables temporal reasoning across repository boundaries.*

+## Key Differentiators

+Arc Memory stands apart through three core capabilities:

+1. **Bi-Temporal Understanding**
+   Tracks both when changes happened (valid time) and when they were recorded (transaction time), enabling "time travel" queries that reconstruct what was known at any point in time.

+2. **Multi-Repository Intelligence**
+   Builds a unified knowledge graph across repositories, revealing cross-repository dependencies and relationships that traditional tools miss.

+3. **Causal Reasoning**
+   Captures decision → implementation → impact chains, allowing you to trace why code exists and predict how changes will propagate through your system.

 ## What Arc Memory Does